THEY CHANGED THE SABBATH TOSUNDAY

 4. The promised coming of the Holy Spirit was fulfilled on the first day of the week, the day of Pentecost he was sent, (Pentecost by law came on the first day of the week (Lev.
 23:16).

-5. On the first day of the week the first gospel sermon preached by an apostle on the death and resurrection of Jesus was by Peter (Acts 2:14).
+5. On the first day of the week the first gospel sermon preached by an apostle on the death and resurrection of Jesus (it was preached by Peter, Acts 2:14).

 6. On that first day of the week the three thousand converts were united into the New Testament covenant separating from Judaism (Acts 2:41).
 While at the first Pentecost 3,000 were slain on this day God reversed it and instead they were given eternal life.
 The law kills the new covenant gives life.